Please provide your zip code to see plans in your area.

-Avera had just under 20,000 enrollees in South Dakota’s individual market in 2020, while Sanford had just under 15,000.
-Overall, the weighted average rate increase for 2021 was just under 2.6 percent.
+Avera had just over 20,000 enrollees in South Dakota’s individual market in 2020, while Sanford had just under 18,000.
+Across the two insurers, the weighted average rate change was a decrease of about 1.43% for 2022.

 For perspective, here’s a look at how premiums have changed in South Dakota’s exchange in the early years of ACA implementation:

 2015: According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in South Dakota was $298 a month in 2014.
 The national average for a bronze policy was $249 a month in 2014.
 But the news was much better for 2015.
-A Commonwealth Fund analysis of average premiums across all metal levels for a 40-year-old non-smoker found an average premium decrease of 21 percent in South Dakota from 2014 to 2015.
+A Commonwealth Fund analysis of average premiums across all metal levels for a 40-year-old non-smoker found an average premium decrease of 21% in South Dakota from 2014 to 2015.
 And an interactive map from the NY Times Upshot shows that in most areas of the state, people who switched from the 2014 benchmark (second-lowest-cost silver) plan to the new benchmark plan for 2015 were able to obtain premium decreases.

-When we include both on and off-exchange plans and look at the entire individual market in South Dakota, the average premium increase for 2015 was 2 percent, as calculated by PricewaterhouseCooper.
+When we include both on and off-exchange plans and look at the entire individual market in South Dakota, the average premium increase for 2015 was 2%, as calculated by PricewaterhouseCooper.

 2016: By 2016, only two insurers were offering plans in South Dakota’s exchange (that continues to be the case in 2019).
-Avera’s average rate increase was 13.98 percent and Sanford’s was 15 percent.
+Avera’s average rate increase was 14% and Sanford’s was 15%.

 2017: Avera increased their average premiums by 38.15% for 2017, and Sanford increased theirs by an average of 36.34 percent.
 Since both carriers implemented very similar—and quite significant—rate increases, premium subsidies also grew sharply in South Dakota for 2017.
 HHS reported that the average benchmark plan (the second-lowest-cost silver plan in each area) premium would increase by 39 percent in South Dakota.
 Subsidies are tied to the cost of the benchmark plan, so they also had to increase to keep up with the higher prices in 2017.